 In the city’s Armenian quarter, you’ll delve more deeply into the region’s complex history as you will visit several churches including the 17th-century Vank Cathedral with its lavishly decorated interior and unique blend of Islamic and European architectural elements.

 A few steps away is located the Music Museum of Isfahan where you can find the national and local musical instruments of Iran.

 Our overland journey continues to Abyaneh village.
 Abyaneh Village is known as the Red Village because of its red soil and houses.
 The houses of Abyaneh bear an ancient architectural style, featured by the use of clay as the construction material and latticed windows and wooden doors.

 Next, you will visit Boroujerdi Traditional House.
-It was built about 130 years ago in reign of Qajar dynasty (1857) by Iranian famous architect Ustad Ali Maryam.
+Iranian famous architect Ustad Ali Maryam built it about 130 years ago in reign of Qajar dynasty (1857).
 The owner was Haj Seyed Hasan Natanzi, a well-known merchant who mostly dealt with people of Boroujerd city.
-That’s why the house is known as Boroujerd’s House.
+That is why the house is known as Boroujerd’s House.

 Afterwards, we will visit the bazaar area, a widespread complex filled with hammams and mosques; one hammam has been converted to a traditional teahouse where we will stop for those who need a break from shopping.

 DAY 29: KASHAN – TEHRAN 3 H (250 KM)